 Conversion tracking numbers for Google AdWords are reported within 3 hours and are more frequently-updated than those for Google Analytics.
 Analytics conversion tracking data is typically reported within 9 hours of a transaction and therefore, is a bit slow.

 When comparing conversion tracking via Google AdWords vs Analytics, you can clearly see that there are certain differences.
 Overall, Google Analytics provides a broader picture and a more fair attribution of conversion than Adwords.

-As such, if you want to look at your website performance and conversion analytics on a broader level, Google Analytics should be your first choice.
+As such, if you want to look at your website performance, conversion analytics, and web analytics report on a broader level, Google Analytics should be your first choice.
 However, if your goal is to analyze the impact of your ad campaigns in more detail, then AdWords is clearly the platform of choice.